ivargrimstad/duke-ai/README.md

 # Duke AI

-Demo code for my AI talks
+Demo code for my AI talks using different tools, libraries, and frameworks.

 Export an environment variable with your Open AI Key for these examples to work